-PICS are the number of output results in a typical window range, or within-distance query.
+d) Outputting Results: A special challenge in GPU computing is that, in many applications, the output size is unknown when the GPU kernel is launched.
+Examples of such in G-PICS are the number of output results in a typical window range, or within-distance query.
 In CUDA, memory allocation with static size is preferred - in-thread dynamic memory allocation is possible but carries a huge performance penalty [20].
 A typical solution is to run the same kernel twice: in the first round, output size is determined.
 In the second run, the same algorithm will be run again and output written to the memory allocated according to the size found in the first round.
-In G-PICS, we utilize an efficient solution that allows our algorithms to compute and output the results in the same round for those categories of queries that their output size is unknown in advance using a buffer management mechanism.
+In G-PICS, we utilize an efficient solution introduced in our previous work [41], which allows our algorithms to compute and output the results in the same round for those categories of queries that their output size is unknown in advance using a buffer management mechanism.
 In this design, an output buffer pool with a determined size is allocated.
 The allocated memory is divided into pages of a particular size.
 In order to record the location of the first available page in the buffer pool, a global pointer (GP) is kept.
 Each thread gets one page from the buffer pool and outputs its results to that page.
 It also keeps track of its own local pointer to the next empty slot within that page.
 Once a thread has filled a page completely and has more results, it will get a new page from the buffer pool by increasing the GP using the GPU atomic add operation.
 Using this solution, conflicts among threads is minimized because the GP is updated only when a page is completely filled (Figure 9).